• Laïla El-Métoui

 Pronouns: she/they

-Emma is a content creator and digital marketer, with a degree in Broadcast Journalism, who enjoys all things design and social media.
-They are passionate about LGBTQIA+ education and intersectional advocacy, and helping underrepresented voices feel heard.
+Emma is the Co-Director for Social Media and Communications at Pride in Education.
+They are passionate about LGBTQIA+ education and intersectional advocacy, working to amplify campaigns for change and help underrepresented voices feel heard.